taha-parsayan/OPETIA/README.md

 To run OPETIA, firstly create a folder and clone to the OPETIA repository:
 - git clone https://github.com/taha-parsayan/OPETIA.git

-Nex, open a terminal in the OPETIA folder and run the following command:
+Next, open a terminal in the OPETIA folder and run the following command:
 - python2 OPETIA.py

 ## Author Contributions